 Another area of the bathroom that requires highlighting is the basin and mirror.
 To get proper lighting when using your basin and mirror you should consider bathroom vanity light fixtures.
 These type of fixtures work best with (and usually come in the form of) low voltage halogen lights.
 They can be controlled independently using a dimmer switch (if and when installed) and help illuminate (or dim) specific areas of your bathroom.
 They come in very handy when switching between activities such as putting on your make-up and unwinding in the bath.
 Placing wall sconces (wall lights) beside and above the mirror will also provide you with detailed lighting for the more necessary tasks.

 It would be good to have some sort of idea of the type of lighting you would like for your bathroom before actually beginning your search as bathroom light fixtures are of a rather large variety.
 Planning ahead will give you a head start and better your chances of finding the right light fixture for you and your bathroom.
 A good tip to help you on your way is to be confident concerning the decorating style of your bathroom.
 A modern or contemporary styled bathroom should include fixtures that mirror the same style.
 Victorian or older light fixture designs for example would look out of place in a more up to date bathroom.
+To get an idea of what kind of light fixture may be suitable to the layout of your bathroom, Progress lighting has a wide variety of modern and traditional fixtures that may help in your design decisions.
 It is also a good idea to note the room and wall sizes of your bathroom decorating project.
 For instance you would want to make sure that a bar style light is not wider than the rectangular mirror it hangs over.
 In order to get the correct results it is important to take careful measurements beforehand as well as to keep the overall room scale in mind while renovating.